 Where to buy AR glasses or headsets?

 Ok, you want augmented reality glasses, but where to get a pair?
 Several companies develop these smart glasses and sell them through (online) retailers.
 In Europe there are several companies where one can acquire a pair.
 Note however, that the use is (still) mostly for business oriented settings.
 For instance for construction workers to work on a building site or a surgeon investigating a patient.
 Still looking to order a set of AR glasses?
-One can look further in these places:
+One can look further in these places for augmented-reality headsets: